woodser/monero-ts/README.md

     2. Copy libsodium.a to ./external-libs/libsodium.<br>
        Mac: installed through homebrew at /usr/local/Cellar/libsodium/1.0.17/lib/libsodium.a
 6. Build libmonero-cpp.dylib to ./build: `./bin/build-libmonero-cpp.sh`.

+These build steps aspire to be automated further.

 ## See Also